jaycody/saracenic-stars/README.md

 # saracenic-stars
-generate islamic star patterns from polygons in contact
+use javascript to generate islamic star patterns from polygons in contact

 ```
 “No one action will be adequate.
 All actions will be necessary."